rubiefawn/remedy/docs/characters/creating-a-character.md

 Alternatively, you can assign any number between -5 and +5 to each score, provided that the resulting sum of all four scores is 0.

-## Choose a Race
+## Choose a Heritage

-Each character has a race, which defines ancestry as well as bestowing natural abilities.
-Each race also has subraces, which further help describe and identify your character, as well as providing unique abilities.
-Choose a race for your character.
+Each character has a heritage, which influences their natural, inborn characteristics.
+Choose a heritage for your character.

-{% page-ref page="race.md" %}

 ## Choose an Origin

 Each character has an origin, a description of their background before they began adventuring.
 Origins provide proficiency with skills, tools, and weapons.
 Choose an origin for your character.

-{% page-ref page="origin.md" %}

 ## Starting Inventory